The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 Family loan

 You might consider approaching a family member for financial assistance.
 This is a risky option because it can create complications in your relationship.
-To make it work, it’s vital to maintain open communication and clearly document in writing how much money is being loaned and how it will be repaid.
+If you think it’s a good option, here are some tips:

 Personal loans